camilamdaniels/Sprint-Challenge--Processes-and-Scheduling/README.md

       - The main states a process may be in at any point in time on a standard Unix system are created, ready, running, blocked, and terminated.
 The created state begins once a process is created; proccesses remain in the created state until they move to the ready state.
-The ready or waiting process indicates that the process has been loaded onto main memory and is waiting to be executed.
+The ready or waiting state indicates that the process has been loaded onto main memory and is waiting to be executed.
 When a process is selected for execution, it moves to the running state.
 Processes may be stopped temporarily if they are placed in the blocked state.
 Finally, a process